google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 1. Return the previous node (`prev()`)
 1. Return the next node (`next()`)

-For example, you can use the following code to get the stack node from a workspace node:
+For example, the following code can be used to get the stack node from a workspace node:

 ```js
 const stackNode = workspaceNode.in();